DanielQiu2014/GettingAndCleaningDataProject/README.md

 File list
 -----------------

-README.md         this file.
+README.md:         this file.

-run_analysis.R    R script used to process data and generate.
+run_analysis.R:    R script used to process data and generate.

-tidy_data.txt     tidy dataset produced by the run_analysis.R.
+tidy_data.txt:     tidy dataset produced by the run_analysis.R.

-CodeBook.md       describe all variable names and their meaning.
+CodeBook.md:       describe all variable names and their meaning.

 To run run_analysis.R, put the script into your working directory containing the dataset at the subdirectory ("./getdata_projectfiles_UCI HAR Dataset/UCI HAR Dataset/) and then run source("run_analysis.R").
 You will get the tidy_data.txt file at the end.